ShiraStarL/Credit_Card_Digits_Recognition/README.md

 After you train your model save it as "models/darknet-yolov3_best.weights"

-**I coudln't attache the dataset because of privte details of the cards holders**
+**I coudln't attache the dataset because of private details of the cards holders**

 ### Prerequisites